electric-eloquence/fp-sass/README.md

 * Under gulp task 'custom:watch'
   * 'sass:watch'

-There is also a 'sass:no-comments' task, which will output CSS without line comments.
+There is also a 'sass:no-comment' task, which will output CSS without line comments.
 You probably want this to process CSS destined for production.

 Create a `source/_styles/src/sass` directory and put all Sass code there.